microsoft/ignite-learning-paths-training-aiml/aiml20/DEMO Setup.md

 Creative Commons licenses.
 See the file [ATTRIBUTIONS.md](https://github.com/microsoft/ignite-learning-paths-training-aiml/blob/master/aiml20/CV%20training%20images/ATTRIBUTIONS.md) for details.

-Also download the folder "test images".
+Additional test images can be found in the `test images` folder.
 These images will not be used in training, but will be used to test that our models are working.

 ## Next Step